Dubrovnik Old Town

 The remarkable preservation of the neatly contained Dubrovnik centre, a UNESCO World Heritage site, is the result of meticulous reconstruction after the earthquake of 1667.
 Much renovation was also done to return the city to its former splendour after it was attacked during the civil war of the early 1990s.
 Today, all new building work is strictly controlled, right down to the shade of green used on the shutters of the buildings in the main street, the ‘Stradun’.

-- Old Town Walls : towers / forts: Lovrjenac, Bokar, Minceta, Revelin, Sveti Ivan, Clock / Bell Tower
+- city walls – walk around walls of the old city: Old Town Walls ; towers / fortresses: Lovrjenac, Bokar, Minceta, Revelin, Sveti Ivan, Clock / Bell Tower + see map here and entrance to the walls info and map

-- Porporela – a pier in Dubrovnik’s Old Harbour
+- old port: Porporela – a pier in Dubrovnik’s Old Harbour and Dubrovnik’s Old Port

 - History of the Old Town – Dubrovnik’s history witnesses the changing fortune of a borderland Mediterranean city state that for centuries lived in harmony with its surroundings.
 Originally called Ragusa, the city was founded in the 7th century as a refuge for coastal residents fleeing the advancing barbarians.. read more